ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/_index.md

 minutes_to_complete: 120

-who_is_this_for: This is an advanced topic for software developers who want to see a practical example of how attestatio is used with Arm's Confidential Computing Architecture (CCA).
+who_is_this_for: This is an advanced topic for software developers who want to see a practical example of how attestation is used with Arm's Confidential Computing Architecture (CCA).

 learning_objectives:
      - Understand how attestation is used with Arm's Confidential Computing Architecture (CCA).